kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## Documentation Becomes Infrastructure for Agents
+## Documentation Becomes Infrastructure for Agents { #documentation-infrastructure }

 Documentation used to be written primarily for a human reader navigating pages manually.